Yiping Wang 王宜平

 About me

 I'm grateful to all my collaborators and mentors along the way.
-I'm priviledged to be working closely with Dr. Yuandong Tian since 2023 spring.
-Besides, I'm also having intern at Microsoft started from June 2024, fortunate to be advised by Yelong Shen and Shuohang Wang.
-During my undergraduate, I was fortunate to work closely with Prof. Huaxiu Yao and Prof. Linjun Zhang.
+I'm privileged to have been working closely with Dr. Yuandong Tian since Spring 2023.
+I've been interning at Microsoft since June 2024, where I'm fortunate to be advised by Yelong Shen and Shuohang Wang.
+During my undergraduate, I was fortunate to work with Prof. Huaxiu Yao and Prof. Linjun Zhang.

 News